Bowing Wall Repair

 Fewer Callbacks

-No contractor likes to be called back to a job because of a repair that didn’t last.
+No contractor likes being called back to a job for a repair that didn’t last.
 The alternative methods of basement wall repair to carbon fiber each have weaknesses that can lead to callbacks, even if the repair itself holds.

 With steel I-beams, the wall is only supported at the point where it is most bowed.
-And for as strong as steel is, it also has a tendency to flex slightly before reaching peak strength.
-These two factors can lead to enough movements to reopen cracks.
-And if the cracks reopen, even if the wall is still structurally sound, there is a good chance the homeowner will be looking to you to fix it.
+And, as strong as steel is, it also tends to flex slightly before reaching peak strength.
+These two factors can cause sufficient movement to reopen cracks.
+And if the cracks reopen, even if the wall is structurally sound, there is a good chance the homeowner will look to you to fix them.

-With Tiebacks and Wall Anchors, they only stabilize the wall in the wall in the part with the interior plate.
-Unlike carbon fiber straps or even I-beams, they don’t provide support for the entire height of the wall.
-This can lead to cracks and other problems appearing above and below the interior wall plate, which again is likely to spur a callback.
+Tiebacks and Wall Anchors only stabilize the wall in the part with the interior plate.
+Unlike carbon fiber straps or even I-beams, they don’t support the wall's entire height.
+This can lead to cracks and other problems appearing above and below the interior wall plate, which, again, is likely to spur a callback.

 Installation Method for Carbon Fiber on Bowing Walls